CH224 USB Sink Controller Chip Family

 CH221K

-CH221K is the only chip variant that works differently: the pin is called CFG (not CFG1), the resistor must connect to VDD (not GND), and the resistor values are different:
+CH221K being the first chip model of this family, works slightly different: the pin is called CFG (not CFG1), the resistor must connect to VDD (not GND), and the resistor values are different:

 Resistance on CFG to VDD Request-voltage